dune-copasi/dune-copasi/doc/docusaurus/docs/participate.md

   check the [bug tracker] to see if someone else is having the same problem, otherwise, [let us know]!
-* **Contribute with code**: If you happen know how to fix a bug, add a feature, extend the package, etc. and want to do it, we would be very plased to receive a *Merge Request* with your contributions.
+* **Contribute with code**: If you happen know how to fix a bug, add a feature, extend the package, etc. and want to do it, we would be very pleased to receive a *Merge Request* with your contributions.
 Read the [contribution guide] for more information.